apache/spark/docs/building-spark.md

 like Spark.
 Developers who regularly recompile Spark with Maven will be the most interested in Zinc.
 The project site gives instructions for building and running `zinc`; OS X users can install it using `brew install zinc`.

+If using the `build/mvn` package `zinc` will automatically be downloaded and leveraged for all builds.
+This process will auto-start after the first time `build/mvn` is called and bind to port 3030 unless the `ZINC_PORT` environment variable is set.
+The `zinc` process can subsequently be shut down at any time by running `build/zinc-<version>/bin/zinc -shutdown` and will automatically restart whenever `build/mvn` is called.